-Many of CRMS's facilities, including dorms, the library, and a fitness center are new or recently remodeled on this 321-acre campus, but CRMS is merely a base camp for a much broader palette of learning and adventure.
-Situated at the base of the region's iconic 12,953-foot Mount Sopris and just a half hour from the cultural epicenter of Aspen, Colorado, CRMS provides the best of both worlds: exposure to a vibrant intellectual and cultural milieu paired with access to some of the most beautiful wilderness in the country.
+Many of CRMS's facilities, including dorms, the library, and a fitness center are new or recently remodeled on this 320-acre campus, but CRMS serves as a base for a much broader palette of learning and adventure.
+Situated at the foot of the region's iconic 12,953-foot Mount Sopris and just a half hour from the cultural epicenter of Aspen, CRMS provides the best of both worlds: exposure to a vibrant intellectual and cultural setting paired with access to some of the most beautiful wilderness in the country.
 Students may study riparian habitat on a local river one day, hear an award-winning immigrant author on another, and then head out into the backcountry on the weekend.
-Twice a year, CRMS serves as a springboard for week-long excursions into the nearby mountains, deserts and rivers of the Southwest, where students continue to develop essential life skills and relationships with peers and adult mentors.
+Twice yearly excursions into the nearby mountains, deserts, and rivers allow students to continue to develop essential life skills and relationships with peers and adult mentors.
 Annually, the school offers an Interim week

 to allow students to pursue out-of-the-box learning topics such as ski building or songwriting, and senior year is capped off with a three-week independent project in the spring.

 Woven throughout all these individual opportunities for growth is the importance of community.
 Our program allows students to build close relationships with teachers, mentors, and peers while developing the necessary skills to succeed in the broader world including critical thinking, ethics, and self-determination.
 Students seeking a school with a genuine sense of community, a dedicated and caring staff, a rigorous curriculum, and access to diverse cultural and outdoor adventures will thrive at CRMS.